TusarBiomed/Masters-Thesis/README.md

 # Masters-Thesis
-All scripts of the master thesis are available here.
+All scripts of my master thesis are available here.